risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 Scale-in here refers to the process of decreasing **compute nodes** from the cluster.
 By default, there's a 5-minute delay in scale-in operations.
 The delay is intentional to prevent unnecessary heavy recovery operations caused by transient failures like network jitters and CPU stalls.
 To manually trigger immediate scale-in, use the following statement:

-1. Run following commands to unregister a compute node
+1. Run following commands to unregister a compute node.

     ```bash
     # Find out an worker id to unregister